saracuriel/VP-Onboarding-Doc/level_1/properties/data_service.rst

 	  - Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to identified or identifiable persons (as per GDPR definition), otherwise "false".
 	  - | ejprd:personalData
 	* - **Theme**
 	  - Points to an URL that specifies relevant ontology concepts that classify the data service.
 Typically, these can be looked up using the `Ontology Lookup Service (OLS) <https://www.ebi.ac.uk/ols/index>`_ or Bioportal.
+Note that the purpose of 'Theme' is todescribe the service for the purpose of discovery, which is distinct from the purpose of classification of the service, which is served by 'Type'.
 	  - | dcat:theme
 	* - **Keyword**
 	  - Keywords applicable to this patient registry